EnterpriseDB/barman/doc/manual/50-feature-details.en.md

 Version **2.4** introduces pre and post backup delete scripts.

-As previous scripts, bakup delete scripts can be configured within global configuration options, and it is possible to override them on a per server
+As previous scripts, backup delete scripts can be configured within global configuration options, and it is possible to override them on a per server
 basis: